citp/privacy-policy-historical/r/ro/roa/roadrunner.com.md

 **Personal Information**

-Time Warner Cable also receives and stores information that may personally identify you.
-Visitors to the Website who decide to register or login to TWCC.com in order to request a more personalized Website experience, or accept any of the various promotions and other product or service offerings (i.e., security downloads) that may be made available on the Website from time to time, may be asked to enter certain types of personally identifiable information that will allow Time Warner Cable to provide those promotions and offerings to the visitor.
+Spectrum also receives and stores information that may personally identify you.
+Visitors to the Website who decide to register or login to TWCC.com in order to request a more personalized Website experience, or accept any of the various promotions and other product or service offerings (i.e., security downloads) that may be made available on the Website from time to time, may be asked to enter certain types of personally identifiable information that will allow Spectrum to provide those promotions and offerings to the visitor.
 The types of personally identifiable information that may be collected include: name, postal address, email address and phone number; short message service or text message address or other wireless device address; instant messaging address; credit card or other payment information; demographic information and/or other information that may identify you as an individual or allow online or offline contact with you as an individual.

 We may match information collected from you through different means or at different times, including both personal information and site usage information, and use such information along with information obtained from other sources (including third parties) such as demographic information and updated contact information.

-**Does Time Warner Cable Ever Share Information with Other Parties?**
+**Does Spectrum Ever Share Information with Other Parties?**

 Disclosure of Information to Outside Parties:

-Time Warner Cable will not disclose information about you to any other party except under the circumstances as described below, or as otherwise provided in this Privacy Policy or required or permitted by law:
+Spectrum will not disclose information about you to any other party except under the circumstances as described below, or as otherwise provided in this Privacy Policy or required or permitted by law:

   * If you give us your consent, we may share your personally identifiable information with third parties (such as co-sponsors of our sweepstakes, contests and other offerings) pursuant to the terms of your consent.
-  * Time Warner Cable may share your information with its affiliates, service providers and other third parties that help to operate our business and this Website and deliver the products and services available on or through the Website.
+  * Spectrum may share your information with its affiliates, service providers and other third parties that help to operate our business and this Website and deliver the products and services available on or through the Website.
   * When you contribute to a "public" area or feature of our Website, such as a chat room, bulletin board, blog or other open forum that we may make available on or through our Website, the information that you submit will be made available to other users.
 For this reason, we recommend that you not submit any sensitive information on these areas of the Site, including your full name, home address, phone number, financial information, or other information that would enable users to locate you.
-  * Time Warner Cable provides your information to trusted partners who work on behalf of or with Time Warner Cable and under confidentiality agreements.
+  * Spectrum provides your information to trusted partners who work on behalf of or with Spectrum and under confidentiality agreements.
 However, these companies do not have any independent right to share this information.
-  * When Time Warner Cable believes it should, it will respond to subpoenas, court orders, legal process, and to establish or exercise Time Warner Cable's legal rights or defend against legal claims.
+  * When Spectrum believes it should, it will respond to subpoenas, court orders, legal process, and to establish or exercise Spectrum's legal rights or defend against legal claims.
-  * Time Warner Cable shares information in order to investigate, prevent or take action regarding illegal activities, suspected fraud, situations involving potential threats to Time Warner Cable's property or the physical safety of any person, violations of Time Warner Cable's terms of use or as otherwise allowed by law.
+  * Spectrum shares information in order to investigate, prevent or take action regarding illegal activities, suspected fraud, situations involving potential threats to Spectrum's property or the physical safety of any person, violations of Spectrum's terms of use or as otherwise allowed by law.
-  * In the event that Time Warner Cable, or any affiliated entity, or substantially all of its assets related to a particular business line or geographical region, are acquired by one or more third parties as a result of an acquisition, merger, sale, reorganization, consolidation or liquidation, user information may be one of the transferred assets.
+  * In the event that Spectrum, or any affiliated entity, or substantially all of its assets related to a particular business line or geographical region, are acquired by one or more third parties as a result of an acquisition, merger, sale, reorganization, consolidation or liquidation, user information may be one of the transferred assets.
   * In addition, we may share non-personally identifiable site usage information (including aggregate data) with others, for their own use, in a form that does not include your name or contact information.

 **Security**

-Time Warner Cable will take steps to protect the security and integrity of all sensitive information provided to this Site.
+Spectrum will take steps to protect the security and integrity of all sensitive information provided to this Site.
 However, due to the inherent nature of the Internet as an open global communications vehicle, we cannot guarantee that information, during transmission through the Internet or while stored on our system or otherwise in our care, will be safe from intrusion by others, such as hackers.

 You are responsible for maintaining the strict confidentiality of your account password, and you shall be responsible for any access to or use of the Site by you or any person or entity using your password, whether or not such access or use has been authorized by or on behalf of you.